-Accompanying recital to Article 9
+9 Accompanying recital to Article 9

-- (9) Criminalisation of the receiving training for terrorism complements the existing offence of providing training and specifically addresses the threats resulting from those actively preparing for the commission of terrorist offences, including those ultimately acting alone. - (10) Terrorist financing should be punishable in the Member States.
-Criminalisation should cover the financing of terrorist acts, the financing of a terrorist group, as well as other offences related to terrorist activities, such as the recruitment and training, or travel for terrorist purposes, with a view to disrupting the support structures facilitating the commission of terrorist offences.
-Aiding and abetting or attempting terrorist financing should also be punishable. - (11) Furthermore, the provision of material support for terrorism through persons engaging in or acting as intermediaries in the supply or movement of services, assets and goods, including trade transactions involving the entry into or exit from the Union, such as sale, acquisition or exchange of a cultural object of archaeological, artistic, historical or scientific interest illegally removed from an area controlled by a terrorist group at the time of the removal, should be punishable in the Member States, as aiding and abetting terrorism or as terrorism financing if performed with the knowledge that these operations or the proceeds thereof are intended to be used, in full or in part, for terrorist purposes or will benefit terrorist groups.
-12 - (12) The attempt to travel abroad for terrorist purposes, should be punishable, as well as the attempt to provide training and recruitment for terrorism. - (13) With regard to the criminal offences provided for in this Directive, the notion of intention must apply to all the elements constituting those offences.
-The intentional nature of an act or omission may be inferred from objective, factual circumstances. - (14) Furthermore, penalties should be provided for natural and legal persons having committed or being liable for such offences, which reflect the seriousness of such offences. - Jurisdictional rules should be established to ensure that the offences laid down in this Directive may be effectively prosecuted.
-In particular, it appears appropriate to establish jurisdiction for the offences committed by the providers of training for terrorism, whatever their nationality, in view of the possible effects of such behaviours on the territory of the Union and of the close material connexion between the offences of providing and receiving training for terrorism13.
+- (11) Furthermore, the provision of material support for terrorism through persons engaging in or acting as intermediaries in the supply or movement of services, assets and goods, including trade transactions involving the entry into or exit from the Union, such as sale, acquisition or exchange of a cultural object of archaeological, artistic, historical or scientific interest, should be punishable in the Member States, as aiding and abetting terrorism or as terrorism financing if performed with the knowledge that these operations or the proceeds thereof are intended to be used, in full or in part, for terrorist purposes or will benefit terrorist groups.
+This knowledge may be inferred from objective circumstances such as when the offender knows that the cultural object has been illegally alienated, clandestinely excavated or illegally exported from an area controlled by a terrorist group at the time of the theft, alienation, excavation or export. - (12) The attempt to travel abroad for terrorist purposes, should be punishable, as well as the attempt to provide training and recruitment for terrorism. - (13) With regard to the criminal offences provided for in this Directive, the notion of intention must apply to all the elements constituting those offences.
+The intentional nature of an act or omission may be inferred from objective, factual circumstances. - (14) Furthermore, penalties should be provided for natural and legal persons having committed or being liable for such offences, which reflect the seriousness of such offences. - Jurisdictional rules should be established to ensure that the terrorist offences laid down in this Directive may be effectively prosecuted.
+In particular, it appears appropriate necessary to establish jurisdiction for the offences committed by the providers of training for terrorism, whatever their nationality, in view of the possible effects of such behaviours on the territory of the Union and of the close material connexion between the offences of providing and receiving training for terrorism11.